lizlam/SimpleP4WebServer/README.md

 SimpleP4WebServer
 =================

-Programming excersise to learn more about web servers.
+Programming exercise to learn more about web servers.

 Idea:
 Submit simple websites into Perforce server.